Gitter150/PythonProjects/README.md

 - These are my simple python programs
-- I have wrote most of these as my hobbies
+- I have written most of these as my hobbies
 - Iam looking forward to extend this repository by adding more files